alexcnsf/MasteryCards/README.md

 Enter the PDF file name you want to analyze (ex: my_probability_textbook.pdf):
 ```

-2. In response to this you can type in the name or path to the file in your directory and press enter.
+**STEP 2: Input file path**

+In response to this you can type in the name or path to the file in your directory and press enter.
 This will then prompt something like this:
 ```
 Enter the PDF file name (with extension): text1.pdf Processing chunk 1 of 220...